Engine API is a simple and powerful REST API that enables programmatic communication with SiteSpect as an endpoint

 - The end user launches a mobile app on a smartphone.
 We’re using the smartphone as the example, but this could just as easily be pretty much any application that uses HTTP calls.

-- Your app makes an Engine API call to determine which experience(s) the user should see.
+- Your app makes an Engine API call to determine which Campaigns are assigned to the user, which correlate to the experience(s) the user should see.
+During the Assignment, the split for A/B Campaigns will occur placing the user into a Control or Variation Group.

-- Based on the response of the Engine API call (Variation Group ID), the mobile app displays the experience(s).
+- Based on the response of the Engine API which includes one or more Variation Group IDs, the mobile app displays the experience(s) in the users visit.

-- Your app sends back a POST to Engine API reporting that the user is counted in the campaign and optionally metric hits.
+- Your app sends back a POST to Engine API reporting that the user is counted in the Campaign.

-- As the user progresses through a mobile app visit, your app makes API calls to capture user behavior and conversions, sending metric hits.
+- As the user progresses through their visit, your app makes API calls to capture user behavior and conversions, sending metric hits along the way (batching in a single call is an option as well).

 Getting Started: Control Panel